iggredible/Learn-Vim/ch01_starting_vim.md

 ## Starting Vim The Smart Way

 You can pass the `vim` command with different options and flags, just like any terminal commands.
-One of the options is the command-line command (`+{cmd}` or `c cmd`).
+One of the options is the command-line command (`+{cmd}` or `-c cmd`).
 As you learn more commands throughout this guide, see if you can apply it on start.
 Also being a terminal command, you can combine `vim` with many other terminal commands.
 For example, you can redirect the output of the `ls` command to be edited in Vim with `ls -l | vim -`.

 To learn more about Vim terminal command, check out `man vim`.
 To learn more about the Vim editor, continue reading this guide along with the `:help` command.